-Content Form Development, structure and coherence Grammar 3: Adequately deals with the prompt 2: Deals with the prompt but does not deal with one minor aspect 2: Length is between 200 and 300 words 2: Shows good development and logical structure 2: Shows consistent grammatical control of complex language.
+Content Form Development, structure and coherence Grammar 3: Adequately deals with the prompt.
+2: Deals with the prompt but does not deal with one minor aspect.
+2: Length is between 200 and 300 words.
+2: Shows good development and logical structure.
+2: Shows consistent grammatical control of complex language.
 Errors are rare and difficult to spot.
-1: Deals with the prompt but omits one major aspect or more than one minor aspect 1: Length is between 120 and 199 or between 301 and 380 words.
-1: Is incidentally less well structured, and some elements or paragraphs are poorly linked 1: Shows a relatively high degree of grammatical control.
-No mistakes which would lead to misunderstandings 0: Does not deal properly with the prompt 0: Length is less than 120 or more than 380 words.
+1: Deals with the prompt but omits one major aspect or more than one minor aspect.
+1: Length is between 120 and 199 or between 301 and 380 words.
+1: Is incidentally less well structured, and some elements or paragraphs are poorly linked.
+1: Shows a relatively high degree of grammatical control.
+No mistakes which would lead to misunderstandings.
+0: Does not deal properly with the prompt.
+This includes responses that contain a significant amount of pre-prepared/ memorized material.
+0: Length is less than 120 or more than 380 words.
 Essay is written in capital letters, contains no punctuation or only consists of bullet points or very short sentences.
-0: Lacks coherence and mainly consists of lists or loose elements 0: Contains mainly simple structures and/or several basic mistakes
+0: Lacks coherence and mainly consists of lists or loose elements.
+0: Contains mainly simple structures and/or several basic mistakes.

-General linguistic range Vocabulary range Spelling 2: Exhibits mastery of a wide range of language to formulate thoughts precisely, give emphasis, differentiate and eliminate ambiguity.
-No sign that the test taker is restricted in what they want to communicate 2: Good command of a broad lexical repertoire, idiomatic expressions and colloquialisms 2: Correct spelling 1: Sufficient range of language to provide clear descriptions, express viewpoints and develop arguments 1: Shows a good range of vocabulary for matters connected to general academic topics.
+General linguistic range Vocabulary range Spelling 2: 2: 2: Exhibits mastery of a wide range of language to formulate thoughts precisely, give emphasis, differentiate and eliminate ambiguity.
+No sign that the test taker is restricted in what they want to communicate.
+Good command of a broad lexical repertoire, idiomatic expressions and colloquialisms.
+Correct spelling 1: 1: 1: Sufficient range of language to provide clear descriptions, express viewpoints and develop arguments.
+Shows a good range of vocabulary for matters connected to general academic topics.
 Lexical shortcomings lead to circumlocution or some imprecision.
-1: One spelling error 0: Contains mainly basic language and lacks precision 0: Contains mainly basic vocabulary insufficient to deal with the topic at the required level 0: More than one spelling error
+One spelling error 0: 0: 0: Contains mainly basic language and lacks precision.
+Contains mainly basic vocabulary insufficient to deal with the topic at the required level.
+More than one spelling error